 Pa amb Tomàquet | Pan con tomate

-For this recipe, I’ve made 2 versions of pan con tomate: the “Traditional Catalan way” and the “Spanish way”
+For this recipe, I’ve made two versions of pan con tomate: the “Traditional Catalan way” and the “Spanish way.”

 The Traditional Catalan

-- Then cut a meaty tomato on its length into two and rub it on the bread
+- Then cut a meaty tomato its length into two and rub it on the bread.

-- Add a good extra-virgin olive oil and some salt.
+- Add excellent extra-virgin olive oil and some salt.

 (this version has a more generous amount of tomato)

-- The Spanish way consist of lightly toasted bread.
+- The Spanish way consists of lightly toasted bread.